Design Technology (D+T)

 Implementation:

 To ensure high standards of teaching and learning in design and technology, we implement a curriculum that is progressive throughout the whole school.
 Design and technology is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum.
-At Woodcocks’ Well CE (VA) Primary School, we ensure that design and technology is given the same importance as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
+At Woodcocks’ Well (VA) CofE Primary School , we ensure that design and technology is given the same importance as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.

-The design and technology curriculum at Woodcocks’ Well CE (VA) Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
-Teachers plan lessons for their class using our progression document.
+The design and technology curriculum at Woodcocks’ Well (VA) CofE Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
+Teachers plan lessons for their class using our progression of knowledge and skills document.
 Teachers can use this document to plan their design and technology lessons suitable to their class’s interests and what they want to learn about.
-The progression document ensures the curriculum is covered and the skills/knowledge taught is over a phase - every 2 years.
+The progression document ensures the curriculum is covered and the skills/knowledge taught is over 2 years in Key Stage 1 and 4 years in Key Stage 2.

 When teaching design and technology, teachers should follow the children’s interests to ensure their learning is engaging, broad and balanced.
 A variety of teaching approaches are used based on the teacher’s judgement.
 Children showing extensive aptitude in design and technology will be celebrated in a celebration assembly.